7 Ways to Give Back as a Family

 a young child sorts items for donation

-Peek these 7 kid-friendly (and quick!) ways to make a difference:
+Peek these 7 kid-friendly (and quick!) ways to give back as a family:

 Does it feel like your kids constantly beg to bring home another furry friend?
 Fostering is an excellent way to grant that wish without the long-term commitment of pet adoption.
 You can provide pets a cage-free alternative to shelter life while waiting on their forever home.
 If you don't already have pets in your home, this gives children a chance to tackle pet care responsibilities.
 Contact your local humane society to learn more about fostering in your home.